+Our interviews take place throughout the year.
 To prepare for the interview we recommend that you familiarise yourself with the National Curriculum in the subject or age range that you are looking to train within.

 Get Into Teaching also have useful information on preparing for an interview.